NREL/EnergyPlus/design/FY2021/Improving PMV Calculations.md

 ## Input Description ##

-The `Thermal Comfort Model N Type` field in the `People` object will be modified to take another `ASHRAE55` key as one of the choices.
+The `Thermal Comfort Model N Type` field in the `People` object will be modified to take two extra keys, `CoolingEffectASH55` and `AnkleDraftASH55`, as choices.

 ## Outputs Description ##
 The following new report variables will be added: